UncleRus/OPWiki/source/user_manual/cc3d.rst

 .. image:: /img/JSH-SH-4pin.png

-.. warning:: The Spektrum adapter should only be powered by 3.3V, a step down adapter must be used.
+.. caution:: The Spektrum adapter should only be powered by 3.3V, a step down adapter must be used.

-.. warning:: The PWR Out voltage is dependent on the CC supplied voltage.
+.. caution:: The PWR Out voltage is dependent on the CC supplied voltage.
    Verify that you use the correct voltage for your S.BUS receiver.

 Receiver PWM connection